Our use of cookies

 Apprenticeships have often been thought of for those first starting out in their careers, but they now offer far more opportunities.
 Apprenticeships aren't just for school leavers, while this remains a great choice when starting out, an apprenticeship also supports growth within an existing role or career change.

 The qualification an apprentice can achieve could vary from the equivalent of GCSEs, to a master's degree depending on the level of apprenticeship taken.
-There are different types and levels of apprenticeships, each level apprenticeship will have different entry requirements and may last from one year to three or five years for degree level.
+There are different types and levels of apprenticeships, each level apprenticeship will have different entry requirements and may last from 8 months to three or five years for degree level.

 Anyone studying an apprenticeship must: